G1OJS/BandOpticon/Change History.md

 To do:
   - reintrodcuce even/odd indicators
+  - add frequency info in the band details pane - what frequencies are being used for this mode on this band?
   - add an alert if an entered rectangle contains no squares (e.g. IO89:90) - or make the expansion work on the reversed characters
   - add context-sensitive explainers for highlighting (add text to each row on click?)
   - add a list option (replace tiles) as an *option*